 About halfway into his tutoring experience, he came into a session and said he wanted to quit.
 He had tried to drive by himself to Atlanta to visit family, but when he got on the freeways leading into the city, he couldn’t find the right exit.
 Finally he got so frustrated, he turned around and came home.
 All the self-esteem we had worked so hard to build went right out the window.
 We talked for an hour.
 I explained that I have the same problem driving in unfamiliar areas.
 But he was devastated by the experience and quit.
 I didn’t blame him.

 After several months he stopped by the office.
 He wanted to try again.
 So we began again.
-I used every technique I knew, but still he struggled.
+I used every technique I knew, including writing in sand, but still he struggled.
 Eventually we began having discussions about being happy with who he was as a person even if he couldn’t read much better.
 He would always shake his head and say he wanted to keep trying.